A new model for magnetoreception: Introduction

-{It is well established that certain migratory birds can detect the direction of the Earth's magnetic field, and use this as a navigational compass. \cite{johnsen08} An obvious explanation for this remarkable ability would be the use magnetised materials in the bird's body, which change orientation with the external field.
+It is well established that certain migratory birds can detect the direction of the Earth's magnetic field, and use this as a compass for orientation \cite{mouritsen05,johnsen08,ritz10}.
+An obvious explanation for this remarkable ability would be the use of magnetised materials in the bird's body, which is likely to change orientation with the external field \cite{fleissner03, falkenberg10}.
 However for species such as the European Robin the evidence points to a very different mechanism: the prevailing hypothesis is that field orientation is initially detected through its influence on photo-excited electronic spins.
-Photons are evidently important since the birds can only orientate in a magnetic field when it is light,~\cite{wiltschko72, wiltschko02, ritz04} and with an undamaged visual system.~\cite{zapka09} Meanwhile a recent observation provides strong support for the role of electron spins: the birds' are disorientated by a weak oscillatory field whose frequency is close to the resonant frequency for an electron in the Earth's magnetic field.~\cite{ritz04, ritz09} While these detailed results come from bird studies, there is evidence of a similar sensitivity in the American cockroach, suggesting that this form of magnetoreception may occur in diverse species.~\cite{vacha09}}
+Photons are evidently important since the birds can only orientate in a magnetic field when light (which may be dim) is available \cite{wiltschko72, wiltschko02, ritz04}, and with an undamaged visual system \cite{zapka09}.
+A neuronal pathway that is likely responsible for the processing of light-dependent magnetic information was suggested by Ref.~\cite{heyers07}.
+Meanwhile a recent observation provides strong support for the role of electron spins: the birds' are disorientated by a weak oscillatory field whose frequency is close to the resonant frequency for an electron in the Earth's magnetic field \cite{ritz04, ritz09}.
+While these detailed results come from migratory bird studies, there is evidence of a similar sensitivity in non-migratory birds, such as chickens~\cite{wiltschko07} and zebra finches~\cite{keary09}, and in other animal phyla, as evidenced by experiments on the American cockroach~\cite{vacha09}.
+This suggests that this form of magnetoreception may occur in diverse organisms.

-These findings have led to the popularity of the Radical Pair (RP) model,~\cite{ritz00, ritz04, maeda08, rodgers09a} which begins to explain how light activated magnetic sensing could happen.
-The central feature of the model is that the optical excitation of certain biomolecules leads to there being a fraction of molecules in a spin triplet state, with a spatially-separated pair of spins.
+These findings have led to the popularity of the Radical Pair (RP) model \cite{ritz04, ritz00, maeda08, rodgers09a, cai10}, which begins to explain how light activated magnetic sensing could happen.
+The central feature of the model is an optical excitation of certain biomolecules which leaves a fraction of these molecules in a spin triplet state, with a spatially-separated pair of spins.
 In magnetically anisotropic systems, the number of spin triplets depends on the orientation of the magnetic field.
-If the bird can detect the population of spin triplets somehow, then an optically activated avian compass is possible.
+If the mole\-cules are themselves (at least partly) oriented~\cite{hill09,lau09,solovyov10} and if the bird can somehow detect the relative population of spin triplets, then an optically activated avian compass is possible.